MK316/Coding4ET/Lessons/Lesson02-3.md

 **📍Instruction: Try the following conventions in your README.md file.**

-If you follow 1 & 2, then you'll see 3 on the right.
+For instance, if you write texts as appearing on the left, and then save it, then you'll see the formatted text on the right.

 ![](https://github.com/MK316/Coding4ET/raw/main/images/image06.png)